php-dev-br/laravel-doc-pt-br/queries.md

 <a name="ordering-grouping-limit-and-offset"></a>

-## Ordering, Grouping, Limit and Offset
+## Ordering, Grouping, Limit & Offset

 <a name="ordering"></a>